Greece calls new Turkish survey mission a threat to region

 The Turkish vessel's return comes a day after Turkey's Foreign Ministry issued a statement accusing Greece of “insincerity” for what it said was Athens' continued actions to raise tension while declaring itself to be ready for a dialogue.
 Among other things, the Turkish Foreign Ministry accused Greece of declaring military exercises in the Aegean Sea to coincide with Turkey's Oct.
 29 national day celebrations.
 Turkey retaliated by declaring exercises on Oct.
 28, the statement said.

+Turkish Defense Minister Hulusi Akar said the Orus Reis was continuing with its “planned and scheduled activities,” adding that the Turkish navy would provide “support and protection” if necessary.

+Energy Minister Fatih Donmez tweeted that the Orus Reis had raised its anchor to “take the X-ray” of the Mediterranean seabed, after the completion of maintenance work.

-Turkey had pulled the Orus Reis to shore last month for maintenance and resupply last month, saying the move would give “diplomacy a chance.”
+Turkey had announced last month that it was pulling the Orus Reis to shore for maintenance and resupply, saying the move would give “diplomacy a chance.”

 Turkey faces the threat of sanctions from the European Union, which has sided in the dispute with member states Greece and Cyprus.